Learn how to bring the museum experience into your classroom through informal STEM education at our inaugural Teacher Innovator Institute.

 Year Three: Create curriculum and activities for a new cohort and actively mentor new teacher innovators.
 Present professional development to local teachers in the DC metro area.

-Submit a completed application form by February 1, 2019.
 The application form will ask for basic contact and school information.
 If you are applying as part of a team, each person should submit their own application form.

 Please submit the following with the form: